Shivangi161/order-management-system/README.md

 # order-management-system

+To setup this project, prerequisites are :
+1. Mysql
+2. create a database with name = 'oms'
+3. put password and username in application.properties

 Whenever an order place button is clicked ->
 1. Fetch the price quotes
 2. Verify if there has been a price update